 The University must be free to publish, present, or otherwise disclose results of research in a timely manner following review by sponsors within a mutually agreed upon time frame.
 The University recognizes the need of industrial sponsors to protect proprietary information.
 To ensure that a sponsor's confidential information is not inadvertently disclosed — and to prevent premature disclosure of patentable information — the University typically allows sponsors 30 days to review research publications before they are published with a delay of up to 90 days if necessary to file patent applications.

-For more information, the University’s full policy on dissemination of research knowledge is available on our Operations Manual website.
+For more information, the University’s full policy on dissemination of research knowledge is available on our Policy Manual website.

 The University of Iowa strictly abides by all applicable federal and state laws and regulations regarding human and animal research and biosafety standards.
 Please visit the respective websites for more information.